Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets

 As examples, an exact line search implementation of Frank-Wolfe would set $x_{k+1}$ as the minimizer of $f$ on the segment $[x_k,z_{k+1}]$.
 Similarly, a fixed ``open-loop'' stepsize implementation would fix $x_{k+1} = \theta_k x_k + (1-\theta_k)z_{k+1}$ for predetermined $\theta_k\in [0,1]$.
 The two key computational oracles assumed here are access to gradients of the objective $f$ to compute $p_k$ and access to a Linear Minimization Oracle (LMO) to produce $z_{k+1}$.
 As a shorthand, we denote $\mathtt{LMO}_S(p) \in \argmin_{x\in S}\langle p, x\rangle$ as an oracle providing a selection of this minimizer (potentially selected adversarially).

-In this work, we provide complexity lower bounds for the family of all deterministic first-order methods using a linear minimization oracle, containing the above Frank-Wolfe methods.
-Our focus is on lower bounds for problem classes where the constraint set $S$ possesses structural properties like strong convexity or smoothness.
+In this work, we provide complexity lower bounds {for families} of first-order methods using a linear minimization oracle. { Our theory covers any deterministic method and any methods remaining in the span of observed gradients and LMO solutions, containing the above Frank-Wolfe methods.} We focus on lower bounds for problem classes where the constraint set $S$ possesses structural properties like strong convexity or smoothness.
 Below, we formalize these classes of problems and algorithms.